jcjiang/dotnet-data-access-workshop/part-0-intro-setup/README.md

 - [Version 17.4 or newer of Visual Studio 2022 or Visual Studio for Mac 2022](https://visualstudio.microsoft.com/downloads/)
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks)

+## Next Steps

+If you would like to start with a no code approach to building a CRUD API, go to [Part 1](/part-1-dab/README.md).
+You will get to define and test your data model, which you can build off of with a more scalable DIY solution like EF Core.

+If you would like to start with code and build a CRUD API that integrates with a console app, go to [Part 2](/part-2-efcore/).

 ## Frequently Asked Questions (FAQ)

 ### Does using .NET (C#) mean I can only work with Microsoft tech?